 Well equipped, it goes out into the wilderness.
 The living ecosystems are visually impressive and ensure that the monster hunt is even more appealing.
 Overall, the presentation is more of an accessory than a central design idea.
 Although there is a shallow background story, which is also nicely set to music, the intense fights are still there Monster Hunter: World clearly in focus - and that's a good thing.

-Without long preparation, players quickly encounter the first gigantic monsters after the game has started.
-The varied landscapes around Astera can be explored freely and even without extended loading times.
-Instead of having to be “loaded” into small sections, players can enter the contiguous stretches of land without delay and make use of the respective natural surroundings.
-Dragging monsters through tendrils or luring them onto unstable ground makes sense in a playful way - and invites you to keep an eye on the game environment.
-The same applies to poisonous plants that, if slashed, form toxic puddles, or lightning beetles that blind monsters if you only annoy them long enough.
+Without much preparation, players quickly encounter the first gigantic monsters after the start of the game.
+The varied landscapes around Astera can be freely explored and even without long loading times.
+Rather than having to be "loaded" into small sections at a time, players can access the contiguous tracts of land without delay, taking advantage of each natural environment.
+Pulling monsters through vines or luring them onto unstable ground makes sense in terms of gameplay - and invites you to keep an eye on the game environment.
+The same applies to poisonous plants that form toxic puddles when slashed open, or lightning beetles that blind monsters if you tease them long enough.